Adapting to climate change

 Adapting to forest fires

-With climate change, rising temperatures are leading to a series of extreme events, resulting in more and more forest fires.
+With climate change, rising temperatures are leading to weather conditions conducive to forest fires.
 For example, there are:

 The risks are even greater in coniferous forests, which are more susceptible to fire than deciduous forests, which are generally less combustible.